 One of the nation’s leading pharmacy schools, the Ernest Mario School of Pharmacy at Rutgers, The State University of New Jersey, offers a rigorous six-year pharmacy program at a major research university centrally located in the Northeast metropolitan corridor.
 Students enjoy challenging academics, close mentorship from a faculty of top scientists and practitioners, and a dynamic clinical experience program.
-The school consistently ranks among the top 15% of pharmacy schools in NIH research funding, giving students the opportunity to study in an exciting atmosphere of scientific discovery and innovation.
+The school ranks among the top 15% of pharmacy schools in NIH research funding, giving students the opportunity to study in an exciting atmosphere of discovery and innovation.

-A prime location in central New Jersey puts the school in the heart of the state’s strong pharmaceutical industry and within one hour of New York and Philadelphia.
+A prime location in central NJ puts the school in the heart of the state’s strong pharmaceutical industry and within one hour of New York and Philadelphia.
 New Jersey is home to leading teaching hospitals and clinical care centers as well as 15 of the world’s largest pharmaceutical companies, making the state a great place to launch a pharmacy career.
 New Brunswick is a health care hub, hosting the world headquarters of Johnson & Johnson, two major teaching hospitals, and the nation’s largest health sciences university, among other facilities.
 The school maintains strong connections within the state’s pharmaceutical industry and health care community, leading to academic and clinical opportunities for students.

 The Ernest Mario School of Pharmacy is a fully accredited, research-intensive school with a strong academic faculty who conduct clinical and basic science research while educating professional pharmacy students and graduate students.
 The school’s primary mission is to prepare highly proficient pharmacy professionals for leadership roles in our challenging and fast-evolving discipline.
 The school is also committed to better human health through research that advances understanding of the molecular basis of disease; its pharmacological control; and the development, delivery, and disposition of drugs.
 To maximize these efforts, the school vigorously pursues multidisciplinary collaborations with Rutgers colleagues in such areas as cancer biology, toxicology, biomedical engineering, health economics, and many others.
 In addition, as part of Rutgers, New Jersey’s state university, the school serves the state and its citizens as a nexus of pharmaceutical education, science, practice, and policy.